 If studying solo is best for you, be sure to make that time a priority also.
 You will learn what works best for you as you experiment and try different ways to connect with your classmates.

 Nobody likes the idea of remediation, but if you are struggling, seek help right away.
 Your faculty are there to work together with you in identifying areas of opportunity and creating practical action plans to set you back on track toward success.
 Don’t be afraid to ask for help.
 It is much harder to have a conversation about a struggle in academics when the consequences snowball.

 Likewise, if you have a personal situation that is affecting your performance in a class, be sure to discuss this with your faculty as well.
 Schedule a meeting with your academic advisor and see what options there are to receive support for your individual needs.

-Holy Family University Online offers dedicated student success advisors who will reach out periodically, but it's also good to reach out to your advisor if you feel overwhelmed or concerned about your progress.
+Holy Family University Online offers dedicated student success coaches who will reach out periodically, but it's also good to reach out to them if you feel overwhelmed or concerned about your progress.
 Visit our student support page for more information.

 Tip #6: Set Achievable Goals

 If you have not heard of SMART goals, now is a great time to familiarize yourself with this acronym.
 SMART goals are specific, measurable, achievable, relevant (or realistic), and time-bound.
 Feeling overwhelmed by a large project or volume of work?
 Break the larger goals down into smaller goals.

 As you take larger obstacles and make them smaller, you may feel a greater sense of achievement and confidence as you successfully complete the individual pieces of a larger project.
 If you are someone who struggles with being task oriented, see if you can find a classmate who is willing to check in with you for accountability.
 Then, when you both complete your achievable goals, it’s time to celebrate.